Indoor or Outdoor? How to Choose the Best Way to Start Seeds

-Direct Sowing vs. Starting Seeds Indoors: Key Differences
+Direct Sowing vs. Starting Seeds Indoors: What’s the Difference?

 Seedlings growing in a seed-starting tray and seedlings growing in the soil.